About Online Courses

 Through the use of virtual classrooms, WISDOM offers a selection of courses supporting home schoolers.
 Each classroom environment features a tutor experienced in leading Socratic discussion.
 Communication within the classroom is achieved through microphone, text chat, and whiteboard.
 (Webcam is not used, as experience has shown it to be a distraction.)

 The online program is available for students who are enrolled with WISDOM.
-However, once Albertan WISDOM students have had first opportunity to register in the courses, WISDOM opens registrations up to non-WISDOM, out-of-Province students.
-Non-WISDOM in-Province students are not eligible to register for online classes.
+However, once Albertan WISDOM students have had first opportunity to register in the courses, WISDOM opens registrations up to non-WISDOM, out-of-Province students or WISDOM alumni.* Non-WISDOM in-Province students are not eligible to register for online classes.
 If a family leaves WISDOM mid-year, they are also by default removing themselves from any online class(es).

 WISDOM acknowledges and views parents as the primary educators of their children.
 The online program is not meant to replace education in the home, but rather acts as an extension of the home, giving support to parent through the high school years (and earlier).
 Tutors work in cooperation with parents, providing a service that recognizes the authority of mother and father.
 This entails some flexibility on the part of the tutor.